 Learners/Apprentices must obtain a desktop or laptop computer which is equipped with a working webcam, a stable internet connection and Google Chrome web browser before the day of their examination.
-In the case of short answer question exams undertaken via GoToMeeting, Learners/Apprentices must also ensure they have downloaded Adobe Reader, authorised the use of digital signatures and are able to access GoToMeeting using instructions provided in email correspondence by Training Qualifications UK.
+In the case of short answer question exams undertaken via Zoom, Learners/Apprentices must also ensure they have downloaded Adobe Reader, authorised the use of digital signatures and are able to access Zoom using instructions provided in email correspondence by Training Qualifications UK.
 Technical guidance including FAQs can be found in the Exams Technical Guidance document on Verve EPA.

 Invigilation Arrangements for Candidates with Accessibility Requirements

 If Learners/Apprentices are to undertake their exam in a location external to their own home, you must provide accessibility arrangements for Learners/Apprentices who will require additional assistance for arriving, setting up and departing from the exam venue prior to or during the exam in line with your own policies.